arzwa/MultilocusIsland/docs/draft-hapdip2.md

 sort of standing variation is the source of the initial polygenic response, but merely ask how the genetic architecture of local adaptation affects observable patterns of adaptive differentiation.
+All results discussed in the remaining sections are obtained using the numerical approximations based on diffusion theory.

 ### Effect of an additive polygenic barrier on a focal selected locus

 ![
 Polygenic barriers can protect recessive alleles from swamping.
-The top and bottom rows show the case of a completely recessive ($h=1$) and completely dominant ($h=0$) locally adaptative variant with homozygous effect
-$s_f$ respectively.
+\uline{(A)} Expected equilibrium frequency of a recessive locally beneficial allele ($h=1$) with selective effect $s_f$ in the presence of an additive polygenic background of strength $Ls$.
-The left column shows the expected equilibrium frequencies of the locally beneficial allele at the focal locus (heavy lines) and at a locus in the additive background polygenic barrier (transparent lines) for increasing strength of migration and for different strengths of selection against the additive nbackground ($Ls$).
+The heavy lines show the expected allele frequency at the focal selected locus for increasing strength of migration and different strengths of selection against the additive background ($Ls$, colors), whereas the transparent lines show the same for a locus in the additive background.
 The black line shows the single locus prediction (i.e. in the absence of the additive polygenic barrier).
+The vertical dotted lines mark the $m/s_f$ values shown in (B) and (C).
-The middle and right columns show the associated allele frequency distributions at equilibrium for the focal locus when selection (at the focal locus, $s_f$) is four, respectively six, times as strong as migration ($m$).
+\uline{(B, C)} The associated allele frequency distributions at equilibrium for the focal locus when selection (at the focal locus, $s_f$) is six, respectively four, times as strong as migration ($m$).
-](/home/arthur_z/vimwiki/build/img/2023-06-07/focallocus.svg){#fig:focal}
+\uline{(D, E, F)} As in (A, B, C) but for the case of a dominant locally adaptive variant ($h=0$).
+We assume $N_e = 1000, L=50$ and $u/s=0.005$ throughout.
+](/home/arthur_z/vimwiki/build/img/2023-07-17/focal.svg){#fig:focal}

-Firstly, we ask to what extent the equilibrium differentiation at a single focal locus is affected by LD with a barrier of some strength.
+Firstly, we ask to what extent the equilibrium differentiation at a single focal locus is affected by LD in the presence of a polygenic barrier of some strength.
 In particular, single locus theory indicates a strong effect of dominance on the ability to maintain local adaptation for a given migration rate.
 For instance, as already remarked by @haldane1930VI, a single recessive allele